anrydas/DasWeather/README.md

 ### 🐞 Known issues
 - On Windows 11 after Hibernation the [Main window](#MainWin) may not be updated for couple minutes
   - **_Resolving:_** Press **Update** button
-- Unexpected behavior of Forecast window's controls in case when opened more than one window.

 ###### _Made by -=:dAs:=-_